 How Can I Have Sex if I Hurt all Over From Fibromyalgia?

 Some fibromyalgia patients give up romantic aspirations for fear of further injury and pain.
 Yet being intimate with your partner is still possible.
 With fibromyalgia pain and tender points, you need to work with your partner to find the most comfortable position during sexual intercourse.
-For instance, if you have fibromyalgia with low back pain, you may find that having your partner on top or lying on his or her side is most comfortable for you.
+For instance, if you have fibromyalgia with low back pain, you may find that having your partner on top or lying on their side is most comfortable for you.
 Or, if you're a woman who has fibromyalgia and hip pain, you might use a pillow to stabilize your body during sexual intercourse.

 Just because you've "always had sex this way," does not mean that's the only way.
 You need to be patient, take it slowly, and find the best sexual positions that allow you to be intimate without causing further pain.
 Keep in mind, there is not just one right way to be intimate with your partner.